bjcull/bjcull.github.com/_posts/2014-03-12-wizard-style-navigation-tabs-for-bootstrap.md

 Get wizard style navigations tabs by adding this small bit of CSS to your project.

-**UPDATE 2016-09-27**: Thanks to Shaheen T for a great CSS update.
+**UPDATE 2016-09-27**: Thanks to [Talal Alenizi](https://twitter.com/Talal_AlEnizi) for a great CSS update.
 The HTML syntax is now super simple.
 Just use your bootstrap pills navigation.

 ## Demo